-Study and application of the methods and components of theatrical production which may include one or more of the following: theater facilities, scenery construction and painting, properties, lighting, costume, makeup, sound, and theatrical management.
+Study and application of the methods and components of theatrical production that may include one or more of the following: theater facilities, scenery construction and painting, properties, lighting, costume, makeup, sound, and theatrical management.
+Prerequisite: None

 Stage Makeup

 Design and execution of makeup for stage performer.
 Includes discussion of makeup principles and practical experience of makeup application.